• Skip to main content

 The popular method to secure a home is to install a security system, put bars on the windows, and add security screen doors.
 In most cases, unless they have a refined design, the look of bars and security screen doors are unattractive.
 Security systems seem like a good value, but they cannot secure an open door or window.

-You can have ultra-security by the way your small house is designed that eliminates the need for common security features.
+You can have ultra-security by the way your small house is designed which eliminates the need for common security features.
 Have you figured it out yet?
 It’s achieved through a building technique that has been used for hundreds of years.
 Here are some more specific clues.

 You construct your house so that potential intruders cannot reach doors and windows.
 You put it in a position where you have the visual advantage.
 And you install hidden deterrents should they try.
 It’s not complicated and you’ve probably seen similar configurations, but perhaps not as a standalone house.
 Do you have it yet?
 Here it is.
 Drum roll, please.